Calvinfr96/data-structures-and-algorithms/Data_Structures/tree_traversal.md

     - If there is a left property on the node dequeued, add (push) it to the queue.
     - If there is a right property on the node dequeued, add (push) it to the queue.
 - When the loop finishes, return the ‘visited’ array.
+## Depth-First Pre-Order Search
+- DFS involves traversing nodes in a tree vertically, from the root of the tree to a leaf, before visiting sibling nodes.
+- DFS can be broken down into three steps:
+    - For any node, you need to visit the node and it to the list of nodes visited.
+    - You then need to explore the entire left side of the node, then the entire right side (for a BST).
+    - The different DFS approaches differ in how they perform this exploration.
+- Pre-Order search involves visiting the node and adding it to the list of visited nodes first, then traversing its entire left side, then its entire right side.
+- For each node, once you have traversed its entire left side, you then move to traverse its entire right side.
+This means that starting at the root, you keep moving left until you reach the level above a leaf.
+When you reach this level, you traverse the left leaf then the right leaf of the node.
+- After that, you move back up to the right side of side of the root and perform the same traversal moving right instead of left.
+- Recommended algorithm:
+    - Create a variable called ‘visited’ (array) to store the list of nodes visited.
+    - Store the root of the BST in a variable called ‘current.’
+    - Write a helper function that accepts a node as an argument:
+        - Push the value of the node into ‘visited.’
+        - If the node has a left node, call the function on that node.
+        - If the node has right property, call the function on that node.
+    - Invoke the helper function with ‘current.’
+    - Return ‘visited.’